corpus-io/tokenize.it-smart-contracts/docs/dividends_and_exit.md

 ### CoinvestedPosition integration

 A `CoinvestedPosition` contract holding tokens at snapshot time can claim its share via `claimDistribution(dist, minPayout)`.
-The received dividend is then split: lead investors receive carry shares, the co-investor (receiver) receives the remainder.
+The received dividend is treated entirely as carry-eligible profit and credited to the contract's per-recipient pull balances: lead investors get their carry shares, the co-investor gets the remainder.
+Each recipient withdraws on their own schedule via `withdrawAsLeadInvestor` / `withdrawAsCoinvestor` — see [dev_overview.md](dev_overview.md#coinvestedposition-coinvestedpositionsol) for the pull-payout model.

 ---